AriaSalvatrice/AriaModules/README.md

 Thanks to everyone who created open-source modules I could learn from and make songs with.

-Thanks to Andrew Belt for creating [VCV Rack](https://vcvrack.com/) and providing code suggestions.
+Thanks to [Andrew Belt](https://vcvrack.com/) for creating VCV Rack and providing code suggestions.

-Thanks to my music-making LGBBQT internet shitposting gang for introducing me to VCV and modular synthesis as something that's not just for old guys with more disposable income than impetus to write fresh songs.

 Thanks to [Jerry Sievert](https://legitimatesounding.com/) and [cschol](https://github.com/cschol) for their help with [QuickJS](https://github.com/tonaljs/tonal) integration.